NXT TakeOver XXX: Storylines

 The event comprised six matches, including one on the Pre-Show.
 Results were predetermined by WWE's writers on the NXT brand, while storylines were produced on WWE's weekly television program, NXT.

 On the July 22 episode of NXT, then double champion Keith Lee reflected on his career and all of the opportunities he had gotten and stated that he now wanted to pay it forward, so he voluntarily relinquished the NXT North American Championship to allow other wrestlers a chance at the title, while he would focus solely on defending the NXT Championship.
 As a result, NXT General Manager William Regal announced that there would be a series of triple threat matches set up as qualifiers for a five-man ladder match to be held at TakeOver XXX to crown a new North American Champion.
 That same night, Bronson Reed defeated Johnny Gargano and Roderick Strong to become the first to qualify for the match.
 The following week, Dexter Lumis joined Reed as the second person to qualify by defeating Finn Bálor and Timothy Thatcher, but was later ruled out due to an ankle injury.
 On the August 5 episode, Damian Priest joined Reed as the third person to qualify by defeating Oney Lorcan and NXT UK's Ridge Holland.
 Due to Lumis' injury, Regal announced two singles matches that would take place to fill Lumis' spot and determine the final two competitors.
-The wrestlers in those matches will be the ones who were neither pinned nor submitted in the triple threats.
+The wrestlers in those matches would be the ones who were neither pinned nor submitted in the triple threats.
 On the August 12 episode of NXT, Cameron Grimes joined Reed and Priest as the fourth person to qualify by defeating Kushida and the returning Velveteen Dream, the latter of whom turned heel after the match.
 The final two to qualify were Gargano and Dream, who defeated Holland and Bálor, respectively.

-On the July 22 episode of NXT, during Karrion Kross' match, NXT Champion Keith Lee showed up and checked on Kross' opponent after Kross won.
+On the July 22 episode of NXT, during Karrion Kross's match, NXT Champion Keith Lee showed up and checked on Kross's opponent after Kross won.
 The following week, Kross challenged Lee for the NXT Championship, stating that Lee's friends would suffer, and Lee accepted.
 On the August 12 episode, after Kross won his match, Kross and Lee signed the contract for the title match at TakeOver XXX.
 After the two signed the contract, a fireball went out of the contract and into Lee.